Key takeaways

 Does insurance cover Wegovy?

-In order to get Wegovy covered by insurance, you need to meet approval criteria set by the U.S. Food and Drug Administration (FDA).
+In order to get a Wegovy prescription covered by insurance, you need to meet approval criteria set by the FDA.
 The FDA approves Wegovy for weight loss in adults who have obesity with an initial body mass index (BMI) of 30 or more and pediatric patients ages 12 and older with obesity and an initial BMI at the 95th percentile or higher.
-It’s also approved for adults who have a BMI of 27 or more with at least one weight-related medical condition, such as hypertension (high blood pressure), high cholesterol, or Type 2 diabetes.
+It’s also approved for adults who have a BMI of 27 or more with at least one weight-related medical condition, such as heart disease, hypertension (high blood pressure), high cholesterol, or Type 2 diabetes.

-Even if you meet the criteria for using insurance for Wegovy, it is important to check with your health insurance company before finalizing treatment plans.
-Many insurance providers require healthcare providers to request prior authorization before coverage is granted.
-“This request must include patient-specific information such as current weight, prior weight history and loss attempts, other medical conditions, and current activity levels,” Dr. Turnquest says.
+Even if you meet the FDA-approved criteria for Wegovy, it is important to check with your health insurance company before finalizing treatment plans.
+Many insurance companies require healthcare providers to request prior authorization before coverage is granted.
+“This request must include patient-specific information such as current weight, prior weight history and loss attempts, other medical conditions, and current activity levels,” says Dexter Turnquest, MD, a bariatric surgeon at Houston Methodist Hospital.

-If someone’s insurance plan doesn’t cover Wegovy, they can submit a request for coverage to their insurance company, who will review the request and reconsider coverage.
-Novo Nordisk provides a sample letter your healthcare provider can refer to to ensure they provide the correct information in their request for coverage.
+If someone’s insurance plan doesn’t cover Wegovy, their healthcare provider can submit a request for coverage to their insurance company, which will review the request and reconsider coverage.
+Novo Nordisk, the manufacturer of Wegovy, provides a sample letter your healthcare provider can refer to in order to ensure they provide the correct information in their request for coverage.

-If your insurance company still won’t cover Wegovy, consider speaking with your healthcare provider about Wegovy alternatives.
+If your insurance company still doesn’t cover Wegovy, consider speaking with your healthcare provider about Wegovy alternatives.

 How much does Wegovy cost with insurance?

-According to Novo Nordisk, the drug’s manufacturer, 80% of insured patients pay less than $25 a month for Wegovy.
-But, Wegovy insurance coverage largely depends on a person’s specific insurance policy.
-Some health insurance plans do not cover medications to treat obesity.
+According to Novo Nordisk, 80% of insured patients pay less than $25 a month for Wegovy, but coverage and the out-of-pocket cost largely depend on a person’s specific insurance policy.
+Some commercial insurance plans do not cover medications to treat obesity or may not cover them until a deductible is met.

 Do Medicare and Medicaid cover Wegovy?

-Medicaid coverage for Wegovy varies by state.
+Medicaid coverage for Wegovy varies by state and plan.
 Novo Nordisk recommends contacting your state’s Medicaid office to determine whether it will cover weight management medications.

 How to get discounts on Wegovy

-People without insurance (and those with insurance that does not cover Wegovy) can save $500 for a 28-day supply with the Novo Nordisk Wegovy savings card.
+People without insurance (and those with insurance that does not cover Wegovy) can pay about $500 for a 28-day supply with the Novo Nordisk Wegovy savings card.

-Another option, and one to consider once the Wegovy savings card benefits are exhausted, is a SingleCare prescription discount card.
-Depending on your preferred pharmacy, you may pay a couple of hundred dollars less for four 2.4 mg/0.75 mL pens (a 28-day supply).
+Another option, and one to consider once the Wegovy savings card benefits are exhausted, is a SingleCare prescription coupon or discount card.
+Depending on your preferred pharmacy, you may save over $600 for four 2.4 mg/0.75 mL pens (a 28-day supply).
+Just show your card to your pharmacist.
+You can also search for Wegovy coupons on the SingleCare app, compare prices at local pharmacies, download a free digital coupon from the most affordable pharmacy, and show the coupon to your pharmacist to get your discount.

 Wegovy and Ozempic are made by the same manufacturer, Novo Nordisk.
 Both medications contain the same active ingredient, semaglutide, and work similarly.
 “Semaglutide helps the pancreas release the right amount of insulin to lower your blood sugar,” says Nilda Agnes Abellera, MD, medical director of Infuze MD.